 1 in 4 or 25% chance of having a carrier daughter

-In other words, if pregnant with a son, there is a 50% chance they will be affected by the condition and if pregnant with a daughter, a 50% chance they will be a genetic carrier of the condition.
+In other words, if pregnant with a son, there is a 50% chance he will be affected by the condition.
+If pregnant with a daughter, there is a 50% chance she will be a genetic carrier of the condition.

 Following is the risk distribution for each pregnancy when the father is affected: